-- SKM site measurements and inspection findings of the building, exterior only.
-Please note no intrusive investigations were undertaken. - Architectural drawings were available

-The design criteria used to undertake the assessment include:

-- Standard design assumptions for typical office and factory buildings as described in AS/NZS1170.0:2002 - 50 year design life, which is the default NZ Building Code design life. - Structure importance level 2.
-This level of importance is described as 'normal' with medium or considerable consequence of failure. - Ductility level of 1, based on our assessment and code requirements at the time of design. - Site hazard factor, Z = 0.3, NZBC, Clause B1 Structure, Amendment 11 effective from 1 August 2011
+- SKM site measurements and inspection findings of the building.
+Please note no intrusive investigations were undertaken. - Limited structural drawings were available for this building.
+These drawings mainly showed details for the small addition on the east side of the office - The design criteria used to undertake the assessment include: - Standard design criteria for typical office buildings as described in AS/NZS1170.0:2002 - 50 year design life, which is the default NZ Building Code design life. - Structure importance level 2.
+This level of importance is described as 'normal' with medium or considerable consequence of failure. - Ductility level of 1, based on our assessment and code requirements at the time of design.
+For a timber framed building this level of ductility is conservative. - Site hazard factor, Z = 0.3, NZBC, Clause B1 Structure, Amendment 11 effective from 1 August 2011 - The F Factor in the IEP was taken as 1 which was evaluated by using the Gib EzyBrace method.
+The demand and capacity was calculated for the building then the F Factor was adjusted so that the IEP agreed with the results from the Gib Ezy Brace method.